thejoyoflife/tf-eks-fargate-tmpl/README.md

 This template requires `aws-iam-authenticator` to be installed

 ## Known limitations
-Although the default namespace is set in the fargate template (meaning pods will be executed on managed nodes), CoreDNS can currently only run on a fargate profile if the CoreDNS deployment is patched after the cluster is created (see https://github.com/terraform-providers/terraform-provider-aws/issues/11327).
+Although the namespace `default` is set in the fargate template (meaning pods will be executed on managed nodes), CoreDNS can currently only run on a fargate profile if the CoreDNS deployment is patched after the cluster is created (see https://github.com/terraform-providers/terraform-provider-aws/issues/11327).

-Currently the config file for `kubectl` is created in the root dir of this repo after `terraform apply` is executed.
-In order to use `kubectl` to connect to the cluster, this file has to be moved to `~/.kube/config`.
+By default the `config` file for `kubectl` is created in `~/.kube` directory.
+If any configuration already exists there, it will be overwritten!
+To preserve any pre-existing configuration, change the `kubeconfig_path` variable.